 Interns work on a variety of topics such as environmental racism, children and toxics, non-profit management, fundraising, incineration and landfills, sludge disposal, corporate greenwashing and medical waste incineration.
 In addition to working on special projects, interns will gain insight into the complexities of environmental issues that involve many different players, an appreciation of science for the public interest, the importance of data in advocacy and a respect for the power of informed citizens.
 Interns are given tasks to match their interests, skills and background with CHEJ’s need, and are directed by a staff person in the same area of interest.

-Specific positions include: Research in Science and Policy, Toxicology, Journalism, Writing, Membership Recruitment, Data Entry, Library Science, Development and Grassroots Organizing.
+Specific positions include: Research in Science and Policy, Toxicology, Journalism, Writing, Membership Recruitment, Social Media writer/coordinator, Data Entry, Development/communications and Grassroots Organizing.
 Interns are also invited to join and work on specific CHEJ campaigns.